Big Pigeon in Southwest Iowa

 • Oct 1940 - Axis powers pact - Germany, Italy, Japan.

 • 21 Jun 1942 - Afrika Korps captures the major British base of Tobruk in eastern Libya.
-Note: Some consider this the third worst British defeat in WWII.
+Note: This was perhaps the third worst British defeat in WWII.

 • Oct 1942 - British win the second Battle of El Alamein - followed by the British drive westward to eject the Afrika Korps from Egypt and then from Libya and into Tunisia.